Aryan283/02420803120/Q1/Readme.md

 Added the screenshots

-Could not capture the client registration screenshot
+Could not capture the company registration screenshot

 1) List all the trains